betmutema/Final_Year_Project/README.md

         -   **Output:** Plots are saved in `output/metrics_visualizations/comparative_analysis/` subdirectories, categorized by the type of comparison (e.g., `nru_modes/`, `access_methods/`, `coexistence_modes/`).

     *   **General Network Metrics Visualization:**
         This script generates plots for individual technology performance (e.g., Wi-Fi only, NR-U only with specific settings) and for specific coexistence scenarios that might not be covered by the main comparative analysis script.
-It processes various `coex_*.csv` and `*-only_*.csv` files.
+It processes various `coex_*.csv` files.
         ```bash
         python visualize_network_metrics.py
         ```
-        -   **Output:** Plots are saved in `output/metrics_visualizations/individual_systems/` (for Wi-Fi/NR-U only) and `output/metrics_visualizations/coexistence_strategies/` (for specific coexistence setups).
+        -   **Output:** Plots are saved in `output/metrics_visualizations/coexistence_strategies/` (for specific coexistence setups).

     *   **Fairness Metrics Visualization:**
         This script focuses specifically on Jain's Fairness Index and Joint Airtime Fairness.
 It can generate plots in several ways: